fedtools/adfstoolkit/README.md

 # Installation

 > :warning:
-> ## **Install by PowerShellGallery.com from: https://www.powershellgallery.com/packages/ADFSToolkit/
+> ## Installation of ADFSToolkit is via PowerShellGallery.com only

-For more details on how to use PowerShellGallery and PowerShellGet Modules see:
+For more details on how to prepare for using PowerShellGallery and PowerShellGet Modules see:
 - https://docs.microsoft.com/en-us/powershell/scripting/gallery/installing-psget and
 - https://docs.microsoft.com/en-us/powershell/scripting/gallery/getting-started